ebourg/jsign/README.md

 [![License](https://img.shields.io/badge/license-Apache--2.0-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0)
 [![Maven Central](https://img.shields.io/maven-central/v/net.jsign/jsign.svg)](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22net.jsign%22)

-Jsign is a versatile code signing tool that allows you to sign and timestamp Windows executable files, installer packages and scripts.
+Jsign is a code signing tool that allows you to sign and timestamp Windows executable files, installer packages and scripts.
 Jsign is platform independent and provides an alternative to native tools like signtool on Windows or the Mono development tools on Unix systems.
 It's particularly well-suited for signing